-Throughout this week, we’ve been posting on our various social channels stats and facts about mental health and its impact within the workplace.
+Over the course of the last few days, we’ve been posting on our various social media channels stats and facts about mental health and its impact within the workplace.

 What is Mental Health Awareness Week?

-Unlike other health issues, mental health problems are often invisible to the untrained eye and can often go undiagnosed.
+Unlike other health issues, mental health problems are often not visible and can often go undiagnosed.

-By encouraging honest and frank discussions surrounding mental health, it is hoped that sufferers will feel more confident in discussing their issues and encourage others to speak out about their experiences.
+By encouraging honest and frank conversations surrounding mental health, it is hoped that sufferers will feel more confident in discussing their issues and encourage others to speak out about their experiences.

-The outbreak of coronavirus has certainly further complicated the issue.
-The economic uncertainty fuelled by coronavirus has meant that many employers have been faced with the difficult decision of what to do when either some roles are no longer required, or when there is little or no work for their employees within the organisation.
+The COVID-19 pandemic has certainly further complicated the issue.
+The economic uncertainty fuelled by coronavirus has meant that many employers have been faced with the difficult decision of what to do when some roles are no longer required.

-However, on the 20th of March, the Chancellor of the Exchequer, Rishi Sunak, announced the creation of the Coronavirus Job Retention Scheme designed to avoid mass redundancies and keep workers employed within their role.
+On 20 March, the Chancellor of the Exchequer, Rishi Sunak, announced the creation of the Coronavirus Job Retention Scheme (CJRS) designed to avoid mass redundancies and keep workers employed within their role.

-Midway through April, the Scheme was extended by a further month until the end of July, and just last week the Government confirmed that it would now be extended until the end of October.
+Midway through April, the Scheme was extended by a further month until the end of July.
+Just last week, the Government confirmed that it would now be extended until the end of October.

 What can you do to support furloughed employees?

-Many organisations keen to maintain their duty of care to their employees have put support structures in place to ensure that their staff’s mental wellbeing is monitored throughout this unprecedented situation.
+Many organisations have put support structures in place to ensure that their furloughed employees' mental wellbeing is monitored throughout this unprecedented time.

 🗣 Have honest and transparent conversations

-Companies that are deciding to furlough some or all of their employees should look to ensure that there are the relevant structures and procedures in place to help and support all those affected.
-And while certain job assurances may not be able to be offered in the short or even long-term, honesty, sensitivity and transparency can help provide a certain level of comfort.
+Companies choosing to furlough employees should ensure that there are the relevant structures and procedures in place to help and support all those affected.
+Even if certain job assurances may not be able to be offered, honesty, sensitivity and transparency can help provide a degree of comfort.

 🤗 Be aware of sensitive circumstances and show you care

-It is important to consider the individual circumstances of employees - i.e. are they living alone or do they have a challenging home situation?
+It is important to consider the individual circumstances of employees—e.g. are they living alone or do they have a challenging home situation?

 By understanding what individual team members are experiencing at home, employers may be able to provide details for local support groups that they can lean on if required.

-Employers should be aware that employees living in particularly challenging circumstances may need to be checked in on a more regular basis.
+Employers should be aware that employees living in particularly challenging circumstances may need to be checked in on more regularly.

 ☎️ Check in with furloughed staff

-When an employee is furloughed, they are unable to perform any work that provides a service or revenue to the organisation which has decided to furlough them.
+When an employee is furloughed, they are unable to perform any work that provides a service or revenue to that particular organisation.
 However, this doesn’t mean that their managers or the HR department can not get in touch with them.

 In fact, Mental Health UK encourages employers to set up regular wellbeing chats with furloughed members of staff.